-- Paddle – Give your legs a rest as you take on a 2 mile canoe paddle on the stunning Ullswater Lake.
-Your team will compete in two connected canoe boats creating a stable raft and keeping the team together.
-Once finished your team will get back on your bikes for a steep pedal up to the base of the Mountain Peak Challenge.
+- Paddle – give your legs a rest as you take on a 2–mile canoe paddle on the stunning Ullswater Lake.
+Your team will compete in two connected canoe boats creating a stable raft, keeping the team together.
+When you’re finished, you’ll all get back on your bikes for a steep pedal up to the base of the Mountain Peak Challenge.

-- Peak – Leave your bikes behind and get ready to climb the second highest peak in England, the magnificent Helvellyn Mountain.
-The tough climb to the top will go via the ‘white side’ and ‘lower man’ and return the same route.
-Once complete it’s back on your bikes for the final 15 mile pedal to finish in Penrith.
+- Peak – leave your bikes behind and get ready to climb the second highest peak in England, the magnificent Helvellyn Mountain.
+For the tough climb to the top you’ll go via the ‘white side’ and ‘lower man’ and return the same route.
+Once complete, it’s back on your bikes for the final 15–mile pedal to finish in Penrith.

-- Finish – Celebrate your achievement with your team and others in our complimentary post event celebration meal.
-Weather permitting we will have barbecue or an indoor catered buffet.
-You”ll have access to showers and a cash bar to wind down and reflect on the brilliant day you will have had.
+- Finish – celebrate your achievement with your team and others and enjoy your complimentary post–event celebration meal.
+After a well-deserved shower, enjoy a barbecue or an indoor catered buffet, and then wind down and reflect on your brilliant day.

-The event is a challenging fun team building event, where all team members complete all three challenges together.
-On average the event will take roughly eight to nine hours to complete and training for the event is advised.
-The longest element of the event is the mountain climb, which will take approximately four hours.
+The event is a challenging and fun team–building event, where all team members complete all three challenges together.
+On average, the event takes eight to nine hours to complete and we strongly advise training for the event.
+The longest element of the event is the mountain climb, which will take about four hours.

-- Friday 5 or Saturday 6 July – Event briefing – The day before your chosen event day you will arrive for evening briefing (approx 6pm) at our event base Newton Rigg College, Penrith.
+- Friday 3 July – Event briefing – The day before the event, you will arrive for an evening briefing (approx 6pm) at our event base Newton Rigg College, Penrith.
 Here you will be given a full overview of the day ahead, a chance to answer questions and also get your bike sized up.

-- Saturday 6 or Sunday 7 July – Evend day – An 8am start, with teams setting off in intervals.
-After the event there will be a presentation ceremony and a celebratory dinner or barbecue with all other teams.
+- Saturday 4 July – After the event there will be a presentation ceremony and a celebratory dinner or barbecue with all other teams.